pgalonza/Notes/administration/other/Notes.md

 * **nload** - displays the current network usage.
 * **nethogs** - net top tool grouping bandwidth per process.
 * **tshark** - dump and analyze network traffic.
-* **neofetch** - displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.

 ## SIP
 * **sipp** - SIP testing tool and traffic generator.